 - Performance test run: The execution of a test scenario.

 - Performance test report: A report that contains the results of a web performance test run.
 Display metrics, observations, and other information about the run.

 - Performance test metric: A metric that is measured by a performance test.
 Metrics that we cover include request count, error count, response times (avg, min, max, p50, p75, p90, p95, p99), and virtual users.

 - Performance test threshold: A metric condition that is used to determine if a performance test run is successful or not.
 Thresholds are defined by the user and apply to all runs in a test scenario.

 - Performance test observation: A comment regarding some aspect of the performance test run.

 - Test Runs: Details and visualizations for a performance test run.
-Analyze the metrics, capture observations, declare action items.
-Share the test run report with your team.
+Explore performance metrics, define thresholds, create custom analytics views, and capture observations.
+Collaborate on the test run report with your team.

-- Dashboard: A dashboard that displays all performance test scenarios and runs for your team.
-This is where you can get an overview of your performance test results and dive into specific runs.
+- Dashboard: The dashboard that displays all performance test scenarios and runs for your team.
+Get an overview of your performance trends and navigate to specific runs.